kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 ## Summary

-Token projection and alternative audiences on JWTs issued by the apiserver enable an external entity to validate that the apiserver considers a requesting user (e.g. a kubelet) sufficiently privileged to request a token on behalf of a service account/pod.
+Token projection and alternative audiences on JWTs issued by the apiserver enable an external entity to validate the identity and certain properties (e.g. associated ServiceAccount or Pod) of the caller.

+When attempting to verify a token associated with a Pod, it is not possible to verify that the Pod is associated with a specific Node without `get`ing the relevant Pod object (embedded as a private claim in the JWT) and cross-referencing the named `spec.nodeName`.

-To allow for a robust chain of identity verification from the requester all the way through to the projected token, it would be beneficial if uniquely identifying information associated with the **requester** were embedded into the signed JWT.
+To allow for a robust chain of identity verification from the requester all the way through to the projected token, it would be beneficial if the Node object reference associated with the requesting Pod were embedded into the signed JWT.

 This is especially useful in cases where the external software wants to avoid replay attacks with projected service account tokens.
-The external software can cross-reference the identity of the caller to that service with the username embedded in the JWT, which allows this verification to be rooted upon the same root of trust that the kubelet/requesting entity uses.
+The external software can cross-reference the identity of the caller to that service Node reference embedded in the JWT, which allows this verification to be rooted upon the same root of trust that the kubelet/requesting entity uses.

-By embedding the identity of the node that created a TokenRequest into the resulting token, we can cross-reference this information with an identity passed along to the external service, thus removing the ability for a malicious actor to 'replay' a projected token from another node.
+By embedding the identity of the Node the Pod is running on, we can cross-reference this information with an identity passed along to the external service, thus removing the ability for a malicious actor to 'replay' a projected token from another Node.

-As current use-cases (described below) for this information are solely focused on tokens that are requested on behalf of pods by the kubelet, this will be implemented as an additional `node` entry in the private claims embedded into each JWT returned by the TokenRequest API.
+This will be implemented as an additional `node` entry in the private claims embedded into each JWT returned by the TokenRequest API, in a similar manner to how the ServiceAccount, Pod or Secret is referenced.

 Additionally, to provide a robust means of tracking token usage within the audit log we can embed a unique identifier for each token which is can then also be recorded in future audit entries made by this token.